The Hawk Chronicles: Broadcast

-In March 2018, The Hawk Chronicles moved from WCEM to WHCP-LP 101.5 FM, also in Cambridge, where it still airs on Fridays at 11am and Sundays at 2pm.
+In March 2018, The Hawk Chronicles moved from WCEM to WHCP-LP 101.5 FM, (now WHCP-FM 97.1) also in Cambridge, where it still airs on Sunday morning at 6 a.m.

 From Episode 1 through Episode 40, the length of the weekly installments averaged 12 minutes.
 From Episode 57, all but two installments have been over 20 minutes long.
 As of March 2022, 177 episodes, plus the unnumbered "A Hawk Chronicles Christmas," had aired.
 The episodes also are available for streaming and download online at Apple Podcasts, Spreaker, Spotify, iHeartRadio, Google Podcasts, Castbox, Deezer, and Podcast Addict.

 Reception

 The Hawk Chronicles was recognized as one of Baltimore Magazine's Ten Best Podcasts of 2015.
 It received Audio Verse Awards nominations in 2017, 2018, and 2019, and was nominated for Best Podcast in the 2016 Geekie Awards.

 A Reddit reviewer said in March 2018 that this "obscure" audio drama deserved more listeners because it is rare "to find a genre show that has gone for so long and consistently avoids idiot ball actions by the villains or the heroes or problem-dissolving Deus ex machinas."